cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 Ad hoc networking is formally the creation of a “Mobile Ad hoc Network” "(MANET), and is part of the 802.11 standard (as the “Independent Basic Service Set”, or IBSS).
 IBSS nodes can use *any* available form of Wi-Fi encryption, including *none*.

-ExamCram defines “tethering” broadly to include *any* use of a mobile device by another system to reach the internet.
+Exam Cram defines “tethering” broadly to include *any* use of a mobile device by another system to reach the internet.
 So this includes both physical tethering and the use of a mobile phone as a hotspot.

 ### BYOD, CYOD, COPE, and Corporate-Owned Devices